Check out our First Timer’s Guide to a South African Safari episode Here!

 It was this evening that I decided to really look up at the night sky.
 The sun was down, and the stars were out.

 That evening, we heard the snorts of the hippos rushing past the riverbed in the night, the owls hooting, and the monkeys settling in for the evening.
 We saw the night sky, the dimly lit fire, and each other’s bright smiles.
 We tasted the delectable local wine, nibbled at fresh and flavorful food, and took in the cool night air.
 It was a lullaby in itself.
 We wanted to stay forever.
 It was the perfect South African safari.

 While we were sad to leave the camp the next day, we couldn’t help but marvel at all that we’d experienced.
 We’d seen the Big 5 and many more animals, we met amazing new people, and we truly connected: to each other, to nature, and to our new friends.
 Having no distractions made us feel amazing, and we decided it was something we needed to do more often.

 Have you experienced the perfect South African safari?
 Would you like to?
 Let me know in the comments!
 Never thought you could afford a safari?
 Think again!
-Subscribe to see my guide on What a $5,000 Honeymoon Budget Gets You Around the World!
-And have the perfect South African safari today!
+Subscribe to see more exclusive content!